Details about investment offerings

-Welcome to the OneAmerica Funds website.
-OneAmerica Funds, Inc. has been in operation since 1989 and currently offers five portfolios: Value, Money Market, Investment Grade Bond, Asset Director and Socially Responsive.
+Welcome to the OneAmerica® Funds website.
+OneAmerica Funds, Inc. has been in operation since 1989 and currently offers four portfolios: Value, Investment Grade Bond, Asset Director and Socially Responsive.
 This website includes financial information, prospectuses and annual reports for each portfolio as well as insights from each portfolio's investment managers.
 I trust that you will find this information useful as you review your investments.

 |Portfolio||Class O||Advisor Class|

 Performance numbers for the OneAmerica portfolios are net of investment advisory fees and other expenses paid by each portfolio, but do not reflect specified contract, mortality and expense risk charges.

 As always, I am grateful for the confidence you have placed in us by investing in the OneAmerica Funds, Inc.